 Our Research

 An overarching theme of our research has been the process of adaptation to strong, and known selective pressures.
-Working on several systems including immunity in plants and bacteria and insecticide resistance in Drosophila our work has aimed to synthesize experiments and theory to elucidate how organisms adapt to these pressures.
+Working on several systems including immunity in plants and pathogenesis in bacteria and our work has aimed to synthesize experiments and theory to elucidate how organisms adapt to these pressures.

 The maintenance of Genetic Diversity in Host-Pathogen Interactions